Talayuela

 Talayuela ([talaˈʝwela]) is a municipality located in the province of Cáceres, Extremadura, (Spain).

 Talayuela's name comes from "atalayuela", related to the Spanish (Arab origin) word "Atalaya", which means "watch tower".

 Geography

 Talayuela is located in the north-east part of Extremadura autonomous community, in Tiétar river valley, an important tributary of Tagus river, and belongs to Campo Arañuelo comarca, next to La Vera comarca.
 That land is almost a flat valley, with an altitude of 287 meters above sea level.

-Talayuela owns a large and fertile pine forest, plus a big number of oak forests turned into meadows for human use.
-Talayuela also owns a number of important ponds, which are used by local animals and migrant birds as a refuge and provisioning base.
+Talayuela has a large and fertile pine forest, plus a big number of oak forests turned into meadows for human use.
+Talayuela also has a number of important ponds, which are used by local animals and migrant birds as a refuge and provisioning base.

 Demographics

-Current Talayuela's population are 9.582 people (INE 2007), including people living in neighboring farms.
-Population has been growing in the last years due to immigrants looking for a better job, so nowadays Talayuela holds people from 22 different countries.
-Immigrants are a 33% of current Talayuela's population.
+Current Talayuela's population are 9,582 people (INE 2007), including people living in neighboring farms.
+The population has been growing due to immigrants looking for a better job, so nowadays Talayuela holds people from 22 countries.
+Immigrants are 33% of current Talayuela's population.